-Gastrointestinal function problems are generally not well diagnosed by endoscopy as movement or discharge from the gastrointestinal tract is not easily inspected by upper gastrointestinal endoscopy.
+Gastrointestinal function problems are generally not well diagnosed by endoscopy as movement or discharge from the gastrointestinal tract is not quickly inspected by upper gastrointestinal endoscopy.

 However, findings such as excess fluid or poor bowel movement during endoscopy may suggest impaired function.

-Irritable bowel syndrome and functional dyspepsia are not diagnosed with esophagogastroduodenoscopy, but esophagogastroduodenoscopy may be helpful in excluding other diseases that mimic these common disorders.
+Irritable bowel syndrome and functional dyspepsia are not diagnosed with esophagogastroduodenoscopy, but esophagogastroduodenoscopy may help exclude other diseases that mimic these common disorders.

-The patient is kept CVO (zero by mouth) or NPB (nothing by mouth), that is, he is instructed not to eat, at least 4 hours before the procedure.
-Most patients tolerate the procedure with only topical anesthesia of the oropharynx using aerosolized lidocaine.
+The patient is kept CVO (zero by mouth) or NPB (nothing by mouth); that is, he is instructed not to eat at least 4 hours before the procedure.
+Most patients tolerate the system with only topical anesthesia of the oropharynx using aerosolized lidocaine.

-However, some patients may need sedation and the very anxious / agitated patient may even need general anesthesia.
+However, some patients may need sedation, and the very anxious/agitated patient may even require general anesthesia.
 Informed consent is obtained before the procedure.
 The main risks are bleeding and perforation.
 The risk increases when a biopsy or other intervention is performed.

 This is the most uncomfortable stage for the patient.
 Quick and gentle manipulation under view guides the scope into the esophagus.
 The endoscope is gradually advanced through the esophagus, taking note of any pathology.

-This involves retroflexing the tip of the endoscope to resemble a ‘J’ shape in order to examine the fundus and the gastroesophageal junction.
+This involves retroflection of the tip of the endoscope to resemble a ‘J’ shape to examine the fundus and the gastroesophageal junction.
 Any additional procedures are done at this stage.

 In its most basic use, the endoscope is used to inspect the internal anatomy of the digestive tract.
-Inspection alone is often sufficient, but biopsy is a valuable adjunct to endoscopy.
+An inspection alone is often sufficient, but biopsy is a valuable adjunct to endoscopy.

 How to prepare for your upper gastrointestinal endoscopy test

-There should be no food or fluids (this includes water) for at least 6 hours before the procedure.
-You may also have diet and / or medication restrictions the week before the exam.
+There should be no food or fluids (including water) for at least 6 hours before the procedure.
+You may also have diet and medication restrictions the week before the exam.
 Please consult your physician for detailed instructions.